AeroWidescreen/PCSX2-Cheats/README.md

 # Available Patches

 ### Burnout 3: Takedown
 • Widescreen Fix : Adds widescreen support by correcting the FOV, HUD, Menus, and FMVs.

+• Button Mapping : Allows gameplay controls to be assigned to different buttons.

+### Burnout Revenge
+• Button Mapping : Allows gameplay controls to be assigned to different buttons.

+### Burnout Dominator
+• Button Mapping : Allows gameplay controls to be assigned to different buttons.

 ### Gran Turismo Concept
 • Full Trigger Sensitivity : Allows the full range of the L2 / R2 (LT / RT) triggers to be used for throttle and braking.
 Based on [Silent's Adjusted Trigger Sensitivity](https://github.com/CookiePLMonster/Console-Cheat-Codes/tree/master/PS2/Gran%20Turismo%20Concept/Adjusted%20triggers%20sensitivity) patch.